mhpaler/ets/docs/js-client-quickstart.md

 So what just happened?
 On a conceptual level, a good way to think about ETS Tagging Records is that they reflect **"who tagged what, with which tags, from where and why"**.

-In this case, `account3` tagged the `Uniswap V3 LP NFT with ID 318669` with `"#Uniswap", "APE", "#WETH", "#APE/WETH"` from the `"Solana"` Publisher contract to create a `"bookmark"`.
+In this case, `account3` tagged the `Uniswap V3 LP NFT with ID 318669` with `"#Uniswap", "APE", "#WETH", "#APE/WETH"` from the `"Solana"` Relayer contract to create a `"bookmark"`.

 There's a lot going on behind the scenes.
 To get a handle on it, a good place to start is the [applyTags](../packages/contracts/tasks/applyTags.js) Hardhat Task which is well documented.

 A few things to note.
 If the tags applied ("#Uniswap", "#APE", "#WETH, "#APE/WETH") didn't exist in their tokenized form, new ones are minted just before the Tagging Record is recorded.
-For any new tags created, `account3` (the "Tagger") is recorded in the CTAG as the "Creator", and `Solana` is recorded as the Publisher.
+For any new tags created, `account3` (the "Tagger") is recorded in the CTAG as the "Creator", and `Solana` is recorded as the Relayer.

 This can be verified in the subgraph: